codedokode/pasta-link-checker/README.md

 - the scripts considers all non-html pages to be invalid (PDF, images)
 - script cannot check for parked domains
 - robots.txt is not supported
+- links like https://mega.nz/#!12345 are not checked properly